-A less restrictive option is to become a healthcare surrogate, which is a less formal procedure to ensure that the medical needs of an adult who is disabled are met.
+A less restrictive option is to become a healthcare surrogate, which involves a less formal process to ensure that the medical needs of an adult with special needs are met.
 Consult an attorney about becoming a healthcare surrogate, because specific rules must be followed under Maryland law.